grapycalpis/iQ-Studio/tutorials/avl/mipi-camera/README.md

     ```bash
         pkill cam-server
     ```
-    > Known Issue: The cam-server must be restarted once after each system reboot.
+    > 🔔️ **Known Issue**: The cam-server must be restarted once after each system reboot.
 You only need to restart it again if the system is rebooted.

 2. Run the following command.